EnesKilicaslan/Cheat-Sheet/next-js.md

 ## static generation

+If we want to render 404 page, we can return {notFound: true} in the getStaticProps or getServerSideProps functions.

 ### Static Site Generation

 The HTML is generated at build time and is reused on each request.
 Static generation can be done with or without data.